Comeza/sdq-beamer/README.md

-# ssq-beamer
+# sdq-beamer
-> Unofficial port of the sqd-beamer LaTeX package to typst
+> Unofficial port of the sdq-beamer package of the Karlsruhe Institute of Technology (KIT) for tutorials

 ## Installation